 The types of questions asked in the GMAT exam are divided into Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning, and Analytical Writing Assessment.

 GMAT is a competitive exam, which certainly takes time for a student to crack.

 Generally, GMAT is considered a harder exam than SAT.

 Thus, we hope this blog provided you with useful sample questions for GMAT.
-You can guess the answers of these practice questions in the comments and we’ll let you know about the correct ones!
-If you are gearing up for your GMAT and need guidance, reach out to our Leverage Edu experts and we will help you prepare for each and every section with online sessions, study materials and essential exam tips for the final showdown!
+You can guess the answers to these practice questions in the comments and we’ll let you know about the correct ones!
+If you are gearing up for your GMAT and need guidance, reach out to our Leverage Edu experts and we will help you prepare for each and every section with online sessions, study materials, and essential exam tips for the final showdown!
 If you aim to get scores as high as our students, take the FREE Demo Class for Leverage LIVE today!
 Additionally, for further guidance, call us immediately at 1800 57 2000 for a free 30-minute counselling session!